glassesboyy/NextJs-Official-Course-App-Router/README.md

 - TypeScript strict mode enabled
 - Tailwind forms plugin included for better form styling
 - CSS optimizations for number inputs (removing spinners)
+- Active navigation implemented with usePathname and clsx

 ---

-**Next Steps**: Continue with Chapter 5 to implement active navigation states and client-side routing.
+**Next Steps**: Continue with Chapter 6 to set up the database and start working with data.

 For more information about this course, visit the [Next.js Learn Course](https://nextjs.org/learn) on the official Next.js website.